leezter/VibeJockey/README.md

 ## Notes
 - Audio is instrumental-only and watermarked by the model.
+- Default configuration is tuned for upbeat experimentation (126 BPM, Diversity mode).
 - Change BPM/scale and use Reset Context for best results.
 - Keep prompt weights non-zero and evolve them gradually for smooth transitions.